ndubuisi-ugwuja/smartcontracts-upgrades/contracts/index.md

 **When you upgrade:**

-You (User) → Call reception (Proxy) → Reception forwards to Sarah (Implementation V2) Key point: You ALWAYS call the same phone number (proxy address), but the person answering (implementation) can change!
+You (User) → Call reception (Proxy) → Reception forwards to Sarah (Implementation V2) Key point: You ALWAYS call the same reception (proxy address), but the actual worker (implementation) can change!

 ## 📚 Simple Mental Model